MS in Medical Sciences Overview

 The course examines fundamental ethical issues, such as informed consent, that are important components of the practice of the biomedical sciences and represent important considerations that must be addressed in both the “basic” and “clinical” sciences.
 The course focuses on topics that include oversight and study design in clinical trials, informed consent, the selection of subjects for clinical trials, conflicts of interest in the biomedical sciences, the social effects of research, the ethics of embryos, fetuses and children, genetic research, the use of animals in research, ethics in authorship and publication.
 The course features various discussion topics to actively engage students in examining course concepts.

-*Offered in Summer C and Fall permit required
+*Offered in Summer C and Fall

-*Offered in Spring permit required (prerequisite is Basic Medical Anatomy)
+permit required (prerequisite is Basic Medical Anatomy)

 *All electives are optional and not required for degree completion.

 Admissions and general information, please email: